GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/appendices/01_goa_download.rst

 Here we show how one can search and download the data directly from the archive, like one would have to do for their own program.

-If you are just interested in trying out the tutorial, we still recommended that you download the pre-made package (:ref:`datasetup`) instead of getting everything manually.
+If you are just interested in trying out the tutorial, we recommend that you download the pre-made package (:ref:`datasetup`) instead of getting everything manually.